Wordtravels

 Boston Tea Party Ship and Museum

 Moored to the bridge is the Beaver II, known as the Boston Tea Party Ship and Museum, and one of the three ships stormed by patriots in 1773 as an act of rebellion against British rule and in particular against the new tax laws imposed on tea.
-A group of revolutionaries disguised as Mohawk Indians burst from the South Meeting House and boarded the ships that were loaded with tea.
-They emptied the crate contents into the harbour, an event that became known as the Boston Tea Party.
-The Beaver II is an exact replica of the original Beaver I and visitors can learn about the event on board the ship. ** Note: The Boston Tea Party Ship and Museum is currently closed for renovations and plans to open again sometime in 2012.**
+A group of revolutionaries dressed as Mohawk Indians burst from the South Meeting House and boarded the ships that were loaded with tea.
+They emptied the crate contents into the harbour in an event known as the Boston Tea Party.
+The Beaver II is an exact replica of the original Beaver I and visitors can learn about the event onboard the ship.
+The museum has recently been renovated and improved, receiving rave reviews from visitors of all ages.

 Address: Congress Street Bridge